 Designed by South African Phil Jacobs and open for play in 2006, Marina Bay Golf Course is Singapore’s only 18-hole public golf course and one of Asia's best public golf courses.

-The 6493m, par 72 course features 85 dramatic yet treacherous pot bunkers of varying sizes and depth, tremendous variety in the length of the holes and many undulations to provide many hours of challenges and enjoyment to golfers.
-The signature holes of the quality course include the 651-meter par-6 hole and the par-3 hole with island green design.
+The 6493m, par 72 course is one of the few outstanding links-styled golf courses that you can find in Asia.
+Featuring 85 dramatic yet treacherous pot bunkers of varying sizes and depth, tremendous variety in the length of the holes and many undulations, the award-winning course provides many hours of challenges and enjoyment to golfers.
+Signature holes of the quality course include the 651-meter par-6 hole and the par-3 hole with island green design.

-Besides being one of the few golf courses in Singapore to offer night golfing, Marina Bay Golf Course also houses one of the biggest driving ranges.
-The four-tier driving range with 114 bays is open to the public from 7am to 10.45pm every day, except on selected Monday mornings.
+Besides being one of the few golf courses in Singapore to offer night golfing, Marina Bay Golf Course also houses one of the biggest state-of-the-art driving ranges in the region.

 On the opening tee shot, the golfer will feel dwarfed by the expansive landscape, as this fairway is shared with the adjacent fairway.
 These two fairways are separated by a series of menacing looking bunkers, with the approach shot over a burn (stream) that meanders right in front of the green, very much like the 1st hole at St Andrews.